 Galvanized metal frames are the most popular structural design.
 These frames can be bolted together in various lengths and configurations for total design flexibility.
 The heavy galvanizing can prevent rust for decades in freshwater lake or river environments, and can often be used in brackish water areas.

 The main feature that makes floating docks unique is the flotation.
-It is usually made with styrofoam encased with heavy duty extruded polystyrene, expanded polystyrene, or a co-polymer of polyethylene and polystyrene that cannot be damaged or water logged.
-One encased float can float a weight of over 200 lbs.
-All floating dock systems of MDI are designed and engineered to the specifications demanded by the owner, the environment, the use and applicable government regulations.
+It is usually made with styrofoam encased with heavy-duty extruded polystyrene, expanded polystyrene, or a copolymer of polyethylene and polystyrene that cannot be damaged or waterlogged.
+One encased float can float weight of over 200 lbs.
+All floating dock systems of MDI are designed and engineered to the specifications demanded by the owner, the environment, the use, and applicable government regulations.

-Floating boat docks are held in place in changing water levels by steel pilings.
-The docks slowing ride up and down the pilings as the water level changes.
+Floating boat docks are held in place in changing water levels by steel pilings or cables.
+The docks slowly ride up and down the pilings or self-adjusting cables as the water level changes.
 In constant level water, chain anchoring systems are used.
 The chain systems can be adjusted using winches controlled by tension at multiple locations around the entire marina.
 Often a combination of these two types of dock anchoring systems is employed.

 A variety of decking options are available, including natural concrete, white concrete, wood, composite or a combination of these types.
 Custom decking options can also be considered.
 Decking is usually designed as planks or panels that can easily be installed or replaced if necessary.

-Most roofing is made of sturdy but light-weight roll-formed aluminum panels riveted in place.
-Specification depend on width, height and weight-bearing requirements such as ice or snow.
+Most roofing is made of sturdy but lightweight roll-formed aluminum panels riveted in place.
+Specification depends on width, height, and weight-bearing requirements such as ice or snow.
 Sun decks can also serve the dual purpose of recreation and roofing.
 As with most MDI floating dock systems, custom options can be considered in the overall design and usage of the marina.